"Yet it's only a moment and a little time for a man who can fly. A clock the size of Texas, and another the size

 "That no matter how big and expensive it gets, or small the people who use it, it all always is for situations that are only in 3-D."

 school?
 Illiterate Ireland in the middle ages?
-All this to tell me Aristotle would be a father of leprechauns, and that the sun orbits the earth?
+All this to tell me Aristotle would be a father to leprechauns, and that the sun orbits the earth?

 When will ye go back to your little desk at the North pole"?

-the way from Saturn and the Oakland Raiders there for a moment as though a doctor could prick it to draw blood.
+it was for a moment as though a doctor could prick it to draw blood.

 finger", he said, "a sign of restrictions, also the ease of aboriginal government, as you know from chiromancy and the arcane arts.
-If the C.I.A. could put the genetic code to Johnny Cash's in a tiny quasi-invisible pin, there it is, and each of the five Platonic
+If the C.I.A. put the genetic code to Johnny Cash's in a tiny quasi-invisible pin, there it is, and each of the five Platonic

 solids is the same identical pattern, one to one, no matter the size.
 It's the same with the cosmos.

-Even if 'the web of our life is a mingled yarn, good and ill together', it would be very bad luck indeed, and impossible for geometry, for the devilment and all of it, if the earth were revolving
+Even when the web of life's a mingled yarn, good and ill together, it would be very bad luck indeed, and impossible for geometry, for the devilment of all of it, if the earth were revolving to orbit the sun.

-and vice versa, mixed up so bad and out of sorts that it's off the chain and insane in the membrane." --
+and vice versa.
+Mixed up so bad and out of sorts, it's off the chain and insane in the membrane."